Skip to content

 –RecurseN/ASearch recursively through all subdirectories of the provided Path.

-You can provide multiple paths as a string array or as several paths separated by commas as in the example provided.
+You can provide multiple paths as a string array or as several paths separated by commas, like the following example.

 Get-ChildItem -Path Path1, Path2

-We can use wildcards to specify specific filetypes.
+We can use wildcards to specify file types.
 If we wanted to find all .txt files, we could use this:

 Get-ChildItem *.txt

-Sure, disk space is cheaper than ever, but that doesn’t mean we shouldn’t be proactive in keeping our disk space utilized efficiently.
+Sure, disk space is cheaper than ever, but that doesn’t mean we shouldn’t be proactive in utilizing our disk space efficiently.

 PDQ Inventory does a great job at compiling reports and creating collections based on disk space.
 These reports make it easy to identify who has less than 25% disk space, for example.
 At a glance, I can tell that my workstation has 77% disk space free.

-There is a lot of great information here, but what if you want to know which files are the suspected large files that are taking up your valuable disk space?
+There is a lot of great information here, but what if you want to know which files are the suspected large files taking up your valuable disk space?

 In this case, we’re going to look at the length (or size) of the files.
 For this example, I’ll specify that I want to see all files larger than 50 KB.